bradfordlemley/cra-monorepo-examples/README.md

 1. How to flag components that should not be treated as cra-comps?  (or should cra-comps be by convention?)

 ### Setup Info
+* this monorepo uses lerna w/ yarn workspaces

-Note: this monorepo currently uses lerna+npm
+* this repo currently uses an alpha release of react-scripts
-... lerna+yarn, lerna+yarn workspace, or just yarn workspaces should also work.

 #### Install this example monorepo
 1. git clone https://github.com/bradfordlemley/cra-monorepo-examples
 1. cd cra-monorepo-examples
-1. npm install
+1. yarn
-1. Install create-react-app/react-scripts fork that supports this
-   1. See instructions below to install fork of create-react-app
-   1. yarn link react-scripts <-- ** (use fork of react-scripts, after running commands below to set up cra fork)
-1. cd apps/cra-app3 and do anything you'd normally do, e.g. npm start/build/test.
+1. cd apps/cra-app3 (or any of the apps) and do anything you'd normally do, e.g. yarn start/build/test.
-1. (Optional) npm run reset  <-- reset the lerna workspace and link react-scripts, e.g. if something seems messed up

-** Note: usage of yarn instead of npm is important here; if you have yarn installed, you MUST use yarn for this command; (if you don't have yarn installed, you can use npm and it should work, but it's not tested).

-#### How to use a fork of create-react-app (e.g. that supports this repo)
+#### How to fork create-react-app/react-scripts

+Forking react-scripts in a maintainable way is a challenging endeavor because it is part of a monorepo and it has dependencies on other packages in the monorepo.
+See [monorepo structure](https://github.com/facebook/create-react-app/blob/master/CONTRIBUTING.md#folder-structure-of-create-react-app) in [CRA contributing guide](https://github.com/facebook/create-react-app/blob/master/CONTRIBUTING.md).

+The first steps are easy:
+1. Fork create-react-app
+2. Make changes, usually in packages/react-scripts

+Now, how do you use it or test it?....
+* Option 1: Point to your forked react-scripts repo
+   * Unfortunately, you can't just point your app's react-scripts dependency to your forked repo because it is not the react-scripts repo, it is the create-react-app repo.
+   * React-scripts is inside somewhere, but there's no way to tell npm/yarn where it is.
+* Option 2: Link to local clone
+   * You can npm/yarn link to a local clone of your create-react-app/react-scripts:
-1. git clone -b feature-monorepos https://github.com/bradfordlemley/create-react-app  <-- or whatever fork/branch of create-react-app
+      1. git clone fork ${cra_fork}  <-- local clone of create-react-app fork
-1. cd create-react-app
-1. npm install  <-- note, this will end up installing using yarn if yarn is installed
-1. cd packages/react-scripts
+      1. cd ${cra_repo}/packages/react-scripts && yarn link  <-- register forked react-scripts
-1. yarn link  <-- ** tell yarn you might want to use this react-scripts
+      1. cd ${app} &&  yarn link react-scripts  <-- use forked react-scripts

-** Note: usage of yarn instead of npm is important here; if you have yarn installed, you MUST use yarn for this command; (if you don't have yarn installed, you can use npm and it should work, but it's not tested).
+   * But there is a subtle limitation:
+      * Your fork must be based on the same version of react-scripts that the app lists in its dependencies.
+      * This is because you need to have all of the same react-scripts dependencies' versions installed.
+      * Mainly, you run into an issue when your linked react-scripts uses a different jest version than the app's original react-scripts.
+* Option 3: Publish your own version of react-scripts
+   * You can publish your own version of react-scripts, preferably scoping it like @myorg/react-scripts.
+   * This works well as long as you don't need to change any of the other packages in the create-react-app monorepo -- you just use the packages that are released by the upstream.
+* Option 4: Publish your own version of all create-react-app packages
+   * If you want to have a truly independent fork without the caveats of above solutions
+   * Publish your own versions of all the packages in create-react-app, preferably scoping all of them like @myorg/pkg.
+   * For reference, see this [commit with scoping change]( https://github.com/bradfordlemley/create-react-app/commit/be84d03e8184d9e2265c677a6ea1ea495ae417cc).
+   * For better or for worse, now you're your own maintainer with full control: :smile: or :anguished: ?

-See [CRA contributing](https://github.com/facebookincubator/create-react-app/blob/master/CONTRIBUTING.md#setting-up-a-local-copy) for more info on using a cra fork.
+   * See [setting up local copy in CRA contributing](https://github.com/facebookincubator/create-react-app/blob/master/CONTRIBUTING.md#setting-up-a-local-copy) for more info on using local cra.
+   * Unfortunately, there doesn't seem to be an easy way to point your existing app to use the local fork.
+For may cases, you can link react-scripts (see option 2 above), but with the same caveats.
+Or, publish it first.

 ### Tests
-#### Tests for verify monorepo support ([Issue 1333](https://github.com/facebookincubator/create-react-app/issues/1333))
+#### Tests to verify monorepo support ([Issue 1333](https://github.com/facebookincubator/create-react-app/issues/1333))
 1. Test cra-app3 in this monorepo
    1. Install this monorepo as described above
    1. Open terminal at apps/cra-app3
    1. Verify npm start/build/test run correctly

-Note: CRA monorepo functionality TBD, see questions above.

-#### Tests for verifying "create-react-app" works ([Issue 3031](https://github.com/facebookincubator/create-react-app/issues/3031))
+#### Tests to verify "create-react-app" works ([Issue 3031](https://github.com/facebookincubator/create-react-app/issues/3031))
 1. "create-react-app" works in workspace
    1. Open terminal at workspace root.
    1. /path/to/forked/packages/create-react-app cra-newapp <-- create app